kevjava/lockedshelf/README.md

     * `ensureKeyguardIsUnlocked()` - Will check to make sure the keyguard is open, or will prompt the user to unlock it and restart your activity with an OK or CANCEL result.

-2. Uninstalling the application destroys the encryption keys.
+#### Uninstalling the application destroys the encryption keys.
 All encryption keys for the app are removed if the user uninstalls an application that uses the keystore.
-Of course, since your objects are being stored in the cache directory of the application, those will be gone too, so no biggy, right?
-For this reason, this should be used for things like cache, and probably isn't good for important data you want to keep around.
+Of course, by default, since your objects are being stored in the cache directory of the application, those will be gone too, so no biggy, right?
+For this reason, this should be used for things like cache, and probably isn't good for important data you want to keep around after the app goes away.

-3.

 ## How to use it